junghyey/grinnell-elephant/written_reports/sprint_journal.md

 - Updated list of stretch goals to include the following:
    - Keyboard shortcuts to allow navigation without trackpad/mouse
    - Option for widget to exist as an independent window on the desktop instead of in the sidebar

-(02/24)
-- Based on our peer review and the initial app reviews from the beginning of the semester, we received feedback focused on accessibility, user experience, and ensuring that the wellness-focused incentives remained meaningful rather than just gamified engagement.
-One of the most significant points raised was the need for increased accessibility features, particularly in visual and interaction design.
-This led us to incorporate additional customization options, such as high-contrast mode and screen reader compatibility.
-- Another area of improvement for the widget's features was the expansion of stopwatch and pomodoro notifications.
-We integrated Pomodoro and stopwatch reminder intervals, giving users more flexibility in how they structure their breaks.
-The wellness break activities themselves were diversified, allowing for greater personalization so that users with different needs could customize the experience to their specific wellness goals.
-This ensures that the app accommodates a wide range of users, from students needing study breaks to professionals managing long work hours.
-- In terms of compatibility, the feedback highlighted the importance of making the widget available across different laptop operating systems beyond MacOS.
-While this remains a reach goal, we documented our intent to expand accessibility beyond MacOS in future iterations.
-Similarly, error handling and offline functionality were strengthened—if a user loses Wi-Fi connectivity, the app will notify them and switch to a standard timer mode while queuing missed notifications for when they reconnect.
-By making these changes based on reviews, we ensured that the app is not just another productivity tool but a meaningful tool that aims to integrate wellness habits into our daily routines.
-The feedback process played an important role in shaping a more intuitive, accessible, and effective application, reinforcing our commitment to designing a product that genuinely benefits all its users.